Click here to buy Iscador/ Mistletoe directly – Shipping worldwide>>

-Mistletoe is an herbal extract that is injected subcutaneously or administered via IV at a frequency determined by your healthcare provider.
+The herbal extract made from mistletoe is an herbal extract that is injected subcutaneously or administered via IV at a frequency determined by your healthcare provider.
 Only the European species of the mistletoe plant are used for cancer treatment.

 Injections are the more widely used method as they utilize lower doses and function similarly to a vaccine.
 IV delivery (often through a port) involves higher doses and typically has more significant results regarding tumor shrinkage and inducing cell death in cancer cells.

-Mistletoe contains two essential proteins: Viscotoxins, which boost the immune system and kill cells, and lectins, which can bind to cancer cells, causing biochemical changes.
+Mistletoe contains two essential proteins: viscotoxins, which boost the immune system and kill cells, and lectins, which can bind to cancer cells, causing biochemical changes.

 Mistletoe Therapy: Clinical Results